pprmint/Inquest/README.md

 # Inquest. <a href="https://inquest.fyi" target="_blank"><img align="right" height="40" src="/src/brand/searxng-wordmark.svg"></a>

+> [!WARNING]
+> I stopped using Inquest and switched to DuckDuckGo.
+This fork will no longer be hosted or maintained.
+Please use [other instances](https://searx.space/).

 A fork of the privacy-respecting, hackable [metasearch engine](https://en.wikipedia.org/wiki/Metasearch_engine).

 [Searx.space](https://searx.space) lists other ready-to-use running instances.
 Not mine though.